-Michael Bower, a lonely teen, spends most of his time playing video games, watching horror films, and spying on his crush and neighbour, Kimberly.
-His life takes an abrupt turn when best friend Kyle tells him about Brainscan, a new video game that uses hypnotic suggestion to put the ‘player’ into the game.
+Michael Bower, a lonely teen, spends most of his time playing video games, watching horror films, and spying on his neighbour, Kimberly.
+His life takes an abrupt turn when best friend Kyle tells him about Brainscan.
+It’s a new video game that uses hypnotic suggestion to put the ‘player’ into the game.
 When Michael orders the disc and plays the game, he meets Brainscan’s host, Trickster, who encourages Michael to act out a murder in the ‘game.’
 Things quickly go awry, however, when Michael discovers that the murders he commits in the game are real.

 A Promising Premise and Start Unravel Quickly